Research I POV I UX / UI Design

 Design Systems

-I create design systems to ensure a cohesive user experience and effectiveness while building the prototypes.
+I developed a comprehensive design system to ensure a cohesive user experience and maintain consistency throughout the prototyping process.

-By feedback from user testing, A-B tests, peers and tutor feedback, I iterated my design continually.
-One key takeaway from the testing process was the importance of adopting the user's perspective to better anticipate how they might interpret the given tasks.
-Some issues could have been avoided by phrasing tasks more clearly to align with user expectations.
+Drawing on feedback from user testing, A/B tests, peers, and tutor evaluations, I continuously iterated on my design.
+One key takeaway from the testing process was the importance of adopting the user's perspective — to better anticipate how they might interpret given tasks.
+Some issues could have been avoided by phrasing tasks more clearly and in closer alignment with user expectations.

-While I focused on a clear structure, accessibility, and clear meaning, I overlooked the lack of added value in the tiles for the main categories.
-As a result of testing, 60 % of participants mentioned that they were missing valuable content.
+While I maintained a strong focus on clear structure, accessibility, and meaningful content, I initially overlooked the lack of added value in the tiles for the main categories.
+User testing revealed this gap — 60% of participants noted that they were missing relevant content.

-I redesigned the home screen to include key content that was previously hidden in subcategories.
-This update features a progress chart, today's fitness challenge, upcoming appointments, a grocery list, and additional recommendations.
+In response, I redesigned the home screen to surface key information that had previously been buried in subcategories.
+The updated screen now features a progress chart, today's fitness challenge, upcoming appointments, a grocery list, and personalized recommendations.

-During user testing, 100% of participants struggled with the meaning of the workout tiles due to a lack of clarity.
-Participants also misinterpreted the cherry icon as something unrelated to nutrition, especially when they didn’t read the accompanying description.
-What seemed self-explanatory to me wasn’t always clear to others.
+During user testing, 100% of participants struggled to understand the workout tiles due to insufficient visual clarity.
+Additionally, participants misinterpreted the cherry icon as unrelated to nutrition — particularly when they skipped the accompanying description.
+What felt self-explanatory from a designer's perspective was not always clear to the end user.

 Improvements

-- Displaying today's fitness program plan in the fitness overview
+• Displaying the daily fitness program plan within the fitness overview

-In a feedback loop, I shared my design with UX design students.
-60% struggled to understand the purpose of the ingredient chips and criticized the hidden features, such as the grocery list.
+In a feedback session with UX design students, 60% found it difficult to understand the purpose of the ingredient chips and raised concerns about features being too hidden — such as the grocery list.

-- Replacement and addition of descriptions to ingredient tags
+• Replacement of ingredient tag labels and addition of clearer descriptions

-- Addition of a helpful "Grocery List" button to the daily suggestion
+• Addition of a contextual "Grocery List" button to the daily meal suggestion

 Pain Points

-Users need support with organization and time management to integrate healthier lifestyles and schedule time for exercise into their daily routines.
+Users need support with organization and time management to integrate healthier habits into their daily routines and carve out dedicated time for exercise.

 Solutions

-- Get fitness session suggestions that fit your free time.
+• Get personalized fitness session suggestions that fit your available time slots.

 Holistic Nutrition: Recipes, Programs & Insights